vnrocnr/Products-List/README.md

 # A CRUD Application using Vue.JS

-## A web application written in Vue.JS that will display the list of products with CRUD and search functionalities.
+## A web application built with Vue.js and Vuetify, providing a responsive UI to Create, Read, Update, and Delete (CRUD) products.
+It includes real-time search and dynamic filtering features.

 ### 🚧 PROJECT STATUS
 ⚠️ Ongoing Project.